kashpateltech/greenex-expo/README.md

 ## General Information

 - Easy to Navigate website.
-This was my first project as a freelancer.
+This was my second project as a freelancer.

 ## Technologies Used